 Investing should never be stressful.
-In fact, starting an investing plan should be simple and in line with what you want to achieve financially.
+In fact, starting an investment plan should be simple and in line with what you want to achieve financially.
 A monthly investment plan gives you the simplicity, tools, and discipline you need to work towards whatever it is that you ultimately want to achieve.

 A monthly investment plan is a sustainable risk management strategy, because it allows you to use dollar-cost averaging to your advantage.
 Dollar-cost averaging is when you invest consistently, or average, into the market, rather than be vulnerable to the market conditions at the time at which you invest a large lump sum.
 The way this works is that when you invest monthly deposits throughout an extended period of time, sometimes you will be buying when the market is up, and other times when the market is down.
 This normal fluctuation in the market averages out if you invest throughout the year.
 How can you be sure it works?
 Look at long-term market trends.
-There certainly is short-term volatility, but in the long-term, the market always trends upwards, meaning, your long-term increase, too.
+There certainly is short-term volatility, but in the long-term, the market always trends upwards, meaning, your long-term increases too.

 A monthly investment plan can encourage you to build sustainable habits that help ensure you reach your financial goals comfortably and on your terms.
 Implementing a monthly savings strategy may feel like a hassle at first if it forces you to make some adjustments to your day-to-day lifestyle.
-But, by spending less here and there, and therefore saving more, you can build the life you want later on, whether that is to retire earlier, or buy a bigger house.
-Ultimately, giving up that third cup of coffee each day in order to increase your monthly savings by $100 SGD, or booking a 4-star hotel instead of that luxurious 5-stars for $300 SGD per night less may seem like a tough sacrifice in the moment, but ultimately, you are optimising your financial lifestyle and taking control of your future.
+However, by spending less here and there, and therefore saving more, you can build the life you want later on, whether that is to retire earlier or buy a bigger house.
+Ultimately, giving up that third cup of coffee each day in order to increase your monthly savings by $100 SGD, or booking a four-star hotel instead of that luxurious five-stars for $300 SGD per night less may seem like a tough sacrifice in the moment, but ultimately, you are optimising your financial lifestyle and taking control of your future.

 To see how minor adjustments in your lifestyle can pay off when you invest those savings, consider these examples: